Jim Cramer Is Right, And Wrong, About Netflix

 As competition drives the cost of content inevitably higher, we expect Netflix cash burn to continue, and management acknowledged that this will persist for many years.
 International profits may remain elusive due to competition for content and subscribers, while domestic growth inevitably decelerates.

 He's right.
-On an operating basis Netflix may be profitable, but on a GAAP and free cash flow basis the company is not only still losing money, it's broadly losing more and more money from one quarter to the next.
-It's not a viable situation, but the market has tolerated it simply because traders believe profits -- real profits -- will materialize in the future.
+On an operating basis, Netflix may be profitable, but on a GAAP and free cash flow basis, the company is not only still losing money, it's broadly losing more and more money from one quarter to the next.
+It's not a viable situation, but the market has tolerated it simply because traders believe profits - real profits - will materialize in the future.

 The concept is largely irrelevant to Cramer though, who responded: